berkmancenter/lumendatabase/README.md

 - `SMTP_PASSWORD` - SMTP server password
 - `SMTP_PORT` - SMTP server port
 - `SMTP_VERIFY_MODE`
-- `TABLES_USING_NAIVE_COUNTS` - prevents Kaminari from doing slow/full counts of the specified tables
 - `TEST_CLUSTER_COMMAND`
 - `USER_CRON_EMAIL` - for use in sending reports of court order files; can be a string or a list (in a JSON.parse-able format)
 - `USER_CRON_MAGIC_DIR`